 Funders do this to help judge whether you will be able to meet your leasing payments.
 This is in your best interests too: if you default on your leasing agreement part way through, the finance company may be able to take the car from you.
 Missing payments can also leave a bad mark on your credit profile.

 As part of your finance application, you will be asked to supply various pieces of information.
-The information you will need to provide will depend on whether you are applying to lease as a private individual or a business.
+The information you will need to provide depends on whether you are applying to lease as a private individual or a business.

 Personal customers: